Last updated: November 30, 2018

 Why You Want It:

-- 4% bonus on your chosen categories for the first 3 months.
+- 2.5% bonus cash on all purchases for the first 3 months (up to $150 earned).

 Why You Want It: